 - 1. Trichotomy the trichotomist argue that man is made up of three constituents.
 The body, soul and spirit. - a.
 The physical body is not different from that of animals and plants. - b.
-The soul is the psychological element, the basis of reason, of emotion, of social interrelatedness etc.
+The soul is the psychological element, the basis of reason, of emotion, of social interrelatedness etc. - c.

-c.
 The spirit is the religious element, this enables the human to perceive spiritual maker and respond to spiritual stimuli, seat of spiritual qualities.

-Their reference text is 1 Thess.
-5:23, others are Heb.
-4:12; 1 Cor.
-2:14; 3:1-4 (KJV).
+Their reference text is 1 Thess 5:23, others are Heb 4:12; 1 Cor 2:14; 3:1-4 (KJV).

-2. Dichotomy - the dichotomists teach that man is composed of two elements, a material aspect, the body, and the immaterial one, soul or spirit.
-From Gen. 2:7, God breathed into man one principle - a living soul.
-They find many passages in which the soul and spirit are used interchangeably (Gen. 41:8; Ps.
-42:6; Matt.
-20:28; 27:50; John 12:27; 13:21; Heb.
-12:23 and Rev. 6:9).

-In other passages body and soul are spoken of as constituting the whole person (Matt.
-10:28; 1Cor.
-5:3; 3John 2).
-Death is described as giving up the soul (Gen. 35:18; 1Kings 17:21; Acts 15:26) and as well as giving up the spirit (Ps.
-31:5; Luke 23:46; Matt.
-27:50; James 2:27).
+- 2. Dichotomy the dichotomists teach that man is composed of two elements, a material aspect, the body; and the immaterial one, soul or spirit.
+From Gen 2:7, God breathed into man one principle a living soul.
+They find many passages in which the soul and spirit are used interchangeably (Gen 41:8; Psa 42:6; Matt 20:28; 27:50; John 12:27; 13:21; Heb 12:23 and Rev 6:9).
+In other passages body and soul are spoken of as constituting the whole person (Matt 10:28; 1 Cor 5:3; 3 John 2).
+Death is described as giving up the soul (Gen 35:18; 1 Kings 17:21; Acts 15:26) as well as giving up the spirit (Psa 31:5; Luke 23:46; Matt 27:50; Jam 2:27).
 There is also a support from the Hebrew parallelism (Luke 1:46, 47).
 Lastly, consciousness testifies that there are two elements in man's being.
-We can distinguish a material part and an immaterial part, but the consciousness no one can distinguish between soul and spirit.

-3. Monism- This is the view of materialistic.
+We can distinguish a material part and an immaterial part, but the consciousness no one can distinguish between soul and spirit. - 3.
+Monism-This is the view of the materialists.
 They say the idea to divide man into body, soul or spirit is a primitive one.
 That man is not to be thought of as in any sense composed of parts or separate entities, but rather as a radical unity.
 They say the Bible views man as a whole, self, body, soul, spirit are only synonymous.
 Even when people die they are viewed as whole.
 They give the example of Abraham, the Rich Man and Lazarus.
 In that parable these people are not souls but full persons.

-- 1) We have described two types of men; the spiritual and the carnal.
-Who do you understand to be the spiritual people and who one the carnal people? - 2) According to the discussion above who and what will restore man to his original state?
+We have described two types of men; the spiritual and the carnal.

+- 1. Who do you understand to be the spiritual people and who the carnal people? - 2.
+According to the discussion above who and what will restore man to his original state?

-- 3) The New Testament talks about man in dichotomy terms as well as in trichotomy terms.
-Which of these do you think best represents your understanding of the constitutional nature - 4) From this notes what makes man so special?
+- 3. The New Testament talks about man in dichotomy terms as well as in trichotomy terms.
+Which of these do you think best represents your understanding of the constitutional nature. - 4.
+From this note, what makes man so special?